6 Balcony Waterproofing Membranes: Know these Before Using

 Application Method: Install HDPE membranes on the balcony using heat welding or adhesive bonding.
 Overlap the seams properly and seal them using a hot-air gun to ensure a watertight finish.
 Proper surface preparation and edge detailing are essential for long-term performance.

-We have prepared a how-to guide “How to Waterproof Balcony” for DIY enthusiasts.
+We have prepared a how-to guide, “How to Waterproof Balcony” for DIY enthusiasts.
 Our experts will guide you from the start to finish balcony waterproofing process.

-Bituminous (Asphalt) Membrane for Balcony Waterproofing
+3. Bituminous (Asphalt) Waterproofing Membrane

 Bituminous waterproofing is a versatile, asphalt-based membrane system designed to protect structures from water penetration.
 It is made from bitumen (asphalt) mixed with polymers and reinforced with fiberglass or polyester, creating a strong, flexible, and watertight barrier.
 Once applied, it effectively prevents moisture infiltration and protects surfaces from water damage.